RamziFartas/RamziFartas/README.md

 - 👀 I’m interested in web design
 - 🌱 I enjoy building sites & apps.
 My focus is React (Next.js).
 - 💞️ I’m looking to evolve my skills
-- 📫 reach me on " dev.revtoy.shop "
+- 📫 reach me on " ramzifartas.pro "

 <!---
 RamziFartas/RamziFartas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.